sph2sail/ficam-pacs/pages/pacs_align_fsl_and_auth.md

 permalink: /alignfslandauth/
 ---

-Federal agencies rely on PACS and PIV credentials to confirm that an employee, contractor, or visitor _is_ or _is not_ authorized to access a site and its critical assets (systems, information, people, etc.).
+Federal agencies rely on PACS/E-PACS and PIV credentials to confirm that an employee, contractor, or visitor _is_ or _is not_ authorized to access a site and its critical assets (systems, information, people, etc.).

 To ensure that your agency's critical assets are protected, you will need to assess each site's risk level (called *Facility Security Level*) and decide what level of PIV-credential authentication is required (called *authentication mechanism*).

-For agencies planning to procure an E-PACS, the FSL and Authentication checklist below will help you:
+The FSL and Authentication checklist below will help you:

 - Assess Facility Security Level (FSL)
 - Categorize security areas